foldedtoad/dwm3000/README.md

 * This project assumes some familiarity with the Zephyr RTOS.
 Zephyr is relativey easy to install and learn, and there are good tutorials available which explain how to establish a working version of Zephyr on your development system.

-* The example projects have been developed using the DWS3000 Arduino-shield plugged into either the PCA10040 or PCA10056 board.
+* The `example` projects have been developed using the DWS3000 Arduino-shield plugged into either the PCA10040 or PCA10056 board.

-### Overview of Changes from Decawave's SDK code
+### Overview of Changes from the DWM3000 SDK
 The major changes from the original Decawave project are:
 * Define and use a custom shield-board DTS definition: the "DWM3000".
 (ToDo: Change the shield name to "DWS3000" in future.)
 * Port SPI-bus access and GPIO access.